 There is a sequence in Jörg Buttgereit’s Nekromantik 2 (1991) where the protagonist Monika and her female friends gather together to eat sandwiches while watching a video of a dead seal being graphically skinned and butchered – something which Monika views with her thumb moving over her lips, in a response of clear arousal.
 Their party is interrupted by the arrival of Monika’s more conventional boyfriend Mark with pizza and a porno.
 “Films that always show dicks and cunts in close-up,” Monika tells him when he expresses disapproval of her seal video, “That’s supposed to turn you on, but it doesn’t work with everybody.”
-The implication of this is that Monika and her friends derive their sexual kicks from scenes of animal flaying.
-The very title Nekromantik (with its conjoining of eros and thanatos) supports this impression, as does the prominent presence in the room of a severed human head (which Monika must hurriedly hide away when Mark shows up).
+Monika and her friends, after all, derive their furtive sexual kicks from images of dead flesh and carnage.
+As they watch all this animal atrocity on screen, a severed human head sits prominently on the table before them as an aid to their viewing pleasure – only to be hurriedly hidden away when Mark shows up.
+That head signifies these women’s fetishised confusion of eros and thanatos (encoded in the very title Nekromatik).

-That is, in a nutshell, the central premise of writer/director Tom Six’s latest feature, The Onania Club, in which, not dissimilarly, a group of women meets regularly to masturbate together over scenes of “violence, accidents, disease”, while their hostess Rose Tonning (Fio Lawrence), like Monika, gets off on disinterred corpses – and occasionally even lets her guests play with them too.
+Such illicit paraphilias are also the central premise of writer/director Tom Six’s latest feature, The Onania Club, in which, not dissimilarly, a group of women meets regularly to masturbate together over scenes of “violence, accidents, disease”, while their hostess Rose Tonning (Fio Lawrence) gets off more specifically, like Nekromantik‘s Monika, on disinterred corpses – and occasionally even lets her guests play with her posthumous trophies too.
 These women, though, are well-heeled, middle-aged, upright citizens of Los Angeles rather than young Berliners, and their pathological fixation on the suffering of others – what their newest member Hanna Vertree (Jessica Morris) terms their ‘sexual Schadenfreude’ – unfolds very much under the Hollywood sign, ensuring that their voyeuristic attraction to narratives of pain, struggle and disease reflects our own cinematic spectatorship.
 The Onania Club may seem exclusive, but really we are all signed up as members from the moment we too start watching and waiting for the satisfactions, shared yet private, that come from such viewing.

 Initially the footage that these women view is of starving children in Africa, people injured by accidents or war, and even the passenger plane flying explosively into the second building of the World Trade Centre.
 It is the kind of material that we all regularly see in the news, and the women’s orgasmic response merely literalises the second half of the metaphorical expression ‘misery porn’, while their vicarious pleasure in the humiliation of others merely exaggerates a mode of behaviour exhibited on the internet every day, where Schadenfreude and distant superiority are standard postures (significantly, Hanna found the group online).